daveymason/infodemic-fighter/README.md

 # Infodemic Fighter

-A lightweight Chrome extension that adds subtle bias and reliability indicators to search results on Google, Bing, and DuckDuckGo.
+A lightweight Chrome extension that adds subtle bias and reliability indicators to search results on Google, Bing, and DuckDuckGo. **Received a Perplexity Power-Up** - uses the Sonar API to "Follow the Money" feature, giving users the ability to research who funds media sources.

+## Quick Start

+**Install from Chrome Web Store**: https://chromewebstore.google.com/detail/infodemic-fighter/ebcmohgfdgkadgokpmoaeneeebnfkfbo

+**For developers**: Enable Developer Mode in `chrome://extensions/`, click "Load unpacked", and select the extension folder.

 ## Features

 - **Political Bias**: Marks sites as Left, Lean Left, Center, Lean Right, or Right
 - **Reliability**: Rates sources as High, Medium, or Low trustworthiness
+- **Follow the Money**: Research funding sources and ownership via Perplexity AI
-- **Context Menu Check**: Right-click any link to view bias details
+- **Context Menu Tools**: Right-click any link to visualize bias, find alternatives, or follow funding
-- **Minimalist UI**: No overkill UI or disruptions, just applied HCI principles.
+- **Minimalist UI**: Clean design following HCI principles with Light/Dark themes
-- **Themes**: Toggle between Light & Dark mode.
-- **Privacy**: All analysis runs locally; no data is sent externally
+- **Privacy-Focused**: Local analysis with no user data collection

-## Installation
-1. Clone or download this repo
-2. Open `chrome://extensions/` in Chrome
-3. Enable Developer Mode
-4. Click **Load unpacked** and select the project folder

 ## Usage

 1. Perform a web search on Google, Bing, or DuckDuckGo
 2. View bias and reliability icons next to each result
-3. Hover an icon to see source name, bias, and reliability in a tooltip
+3. Hover icons for quick source information
-4. Right-click any link and choose **Check for Media Bias** for a quick lookup
+4. Right-click any link for detailed analysis options

+## The Problem We're Solving

+In today's digital landscape, we face an "infodemic" - an overabundance of information that makes it difficult to find trustworthy sources.
+This creates:

+- 🌐 Information overload preventing effective credibility evaluation
+- 🔄 Media polarization creating siloed information ecosystems
+- ⚡ Rapid spread of misleading information outpacing fact-checking
+- 🔍 Lack of accessible tools for quick source assessment
+- 📰 Collapse of traditional quality control mechanisms

-## Settings
+## Our Solution

-Access extension settings via the toolbar icon to:
-- Enable or disable indicators
+Infodemic Fighter empowers users to make informed decisions by:

-- Show or hide bias and reliability icons
+- 🏷️ Transparent bias and reliability indicators in search results
-- Choose your preferred theme
+- 📊 Political spectrum context with factual reporting quality
+- 🖱️ One-click source visualization and analysis
+- 🔄 Alternative source suggestions from different perspectives
+- 💰 Funding transparency through AI-powered research
+- 🧪 Scientific, non-judgmental presentation

+## Technical Details

+**Data Sources**: Aggregates ratings from Ad Fontes Media, AllSides, Media Bias/Fact Check, and other research organizations covering 2,000+ news sources.

+**Privacy**: All analysis runs client-side; no external data transmission except for optional AI features.

+**Compatibility**: Chrome 88+, with planned Firefox and Edge support.

 ## License

 MIT License.
 See [LICENSE](LICENSE) for details.